Planning on Golfing in Hawaii?

 If you’re thinking about golfing in Hawaii, you’re in luck.
 This is because the Hawaiian Islands has some spectacularly beautiful courses that are open to the public.
 And this is particularly true on the neighbor islands of Maui, Kauai and the Big Island of Hawaii.

-Maui has the Kapalua Plantation Course, which is showcased as a PGA Tour stop every year in January.
+Maui has the Kapalua Plantation Course and hosts a PGA Tour stop every year in January.
 The Big Island has Hualalai, which is home to an annual PGA Champions Tour stop.
 Kauai has the venerable Princeville golf complex which offers breathtaking cliff-side views of the Pacific ocean and the mountains.
-Other noteworthy course are Wailea and Ka’anapali on Maui; Waikaloa, Mauna Kea and Mauna Lani on the Big Island.
+Other noteworthy course are Wailea and Ka’anapali on Maui as well as Waikaloa, Mauna Kea and Mauna Lani on the Big Island.

 Of course, the island of Oahu has great courses too.
 Oahu has Ko’olina which now hosts a new LPGA tournament.
 Oahu also hosts the Sony Open, which is a PGA Tour stop each year.
 But the PGA stages the event at the Waialae Country Club, which is a private, members-only course.
 Other popular public courses on Oahu include Kapolei, Makaha West and Turtle Bay.